patricegautier/unifiZabbix/README.md

 The username that will let the zabbix server (or proxy) log in to your unifi devices via SSH

 ### {$UNIFI_SSH_PRIV_KEY_PATH}
-The full path private key filename to be able to SSH into your Unifi devices.
+The full path where to find the public private key pair to be able to SSH into your Unifi devices.
 Please set this to the same value as SSHKeyLocation from your zabbix conf file.

+### {$UNIFI_PRIV_KEY}
+The file name for your private key in the previous directory.

+### {$UNIFI_PUB_KEY}
+The file name for your public key in the previous directory

 ### {$UNIFI_CHECK_FREQUENCY}
 I have this set to '1m'